Our Impact

 LCYC’s holistic advocacy plays a critical role in keeping young people safe, connected, and housed.

-In 2023, LCYC served roughly 860 young people across Washington State.
-About 200 of the young people served were supported by LCYC attorneys, as members of Washington’s Office of Public Defense Youth Access to Counsel team.
+In 2024, LCYC served over 800 young people across Washington State.
+232 of the young people served were supported by LCYC attorneys through Washington’s Office of Public Defense Youth Access to Counsel program.

 The charts below include data for closed cases only and do not include information on youth connected to us through the Youth Access to Counsel line.
-In 2023, LCYC closed cases involving 393 youth.
+In 2024, LCYC closed cases involving 385 youth and young adults.

-Demographics of youth served by county through YHP (King, Walla Walla, Skagit, Clark, and Thurston) are reviewed internally to ensure that services are not just available to, but effectively reaching those disproportionately impacted such as BIPOC and LGBTQIA+ youth.
+Demographics of youth served by county through YHP (Clark, King, Pierce, Skagit, Thurston, Walla Walla) are reviewed internally to ensure that services are not just available to, but effectively reaching those disproportionately impacted such as BIPOC and LGBTQIA+ youth.

-In 2023, LCYC provided free legal services, from counsel and advice to in-court representation, to about 860 young people in Washington, 12 -24 years in age.
-LCYC closed cases involving 393 youth (average of 2 legal issues addressed per youth).
-Please explore the three dashboards below to learn more about the legal issues LCYC addressed for different populations of young people.
+LCYC closed cases involving 385 youth (average of 2 legal issues addressed per youth).
+Please explore the three tabs below to learn more about the legal issues LCYC addressed for different populations of young people.

 Examples of how we support youth: